kitaisreal/hash-table-aggregation-benchmark/README.md

 ## Motivation

-This benchmark is created to compare performance of different hash tables with different hash functions on in-memory aggregation scenario.
+This benchmark is created to compare the performance of different hash tables with different hash functions in in-memory aggregation scenario.

-Benchmark is based on real anonimized web analytics data from [Yandex.Metrica dataset](https://clickhouse.com/docs/en/getting-started/example-datasets/metrica).
+Benchmark is based on real anonymized web analytics data from [Yandex.Metrica dataset](https://clickhouse.com/docs/en/getting-started/example-datasets/metrica).

-Benchmark computes mapping for each unique key to count for columns from dataset, similar to such SQL query `SELECT column, count() FROM hits GROUP BY column`.
+Benchmark computes mapping for each unique key to count for columns from the dataset, similar to such SQL query `SELECT column, count() FROM hits GROUP BY column`.

-Because each column in benchmark has different cardinality and distribution, it is possible to check how different hash tables work for in-memory aggregation scenario on read-world data.
+Because each column in the benchmark has different cardinality and distribution, it is possible to check how different hash tables work for in-memory aggregation on real-world data.

 There are two different scenarios: